stadium-software/embed-remote-page/README.md

 ![](images/SAMHttpHeaders.png)

 The default configuration for the 'Content Security Policy' contains the entries below.
-To enable loading an external page in an iFrame, it is necessary to add "frame-src 'self'" and the url you wish to enable to the end of this string.
+To enable loading an external page in an iFrame, it is necessary to add "frame-src 'self'" and the url you wish to enable to this string.

 **Example for enabling PowerBI to load in an iFrame**